rtaph/RepData_PeerAssessment1/PA1_template.md

 ![](./PA1_template_files/figure-html/unnamed-chunk-15-1.png)

-There are clearly patterns that unite these cases.
-For example, it is more common to be a high spike in activity early in the day on weekdays.
-In contrast, activity seems to be higher during weekends, paticularily later in the day.
+There are clearly patterns based on this factor.
+For example, it is more common for there to be a high spike in activity early in the day on weekdays.
+In contrast, activity seems to be higher during weekends, paticularily in the afternoon to evening.